URGENT COVID-19 UPDATE

 Please visit this website for further updates.

-- Is the child under the age of 18
+- Is the child under the age of 18?
+To be eligible, you must answer YES.

-- You did not use Assisted Reproductive Technology (ART) in having your child for whom you are seeking a Consular Report of Birth Abroad?
+- Did you use Assisted Reproductive Technology (ART) in having your child for whom you are seeking a Consular Report of Birth Abroad?
+To be eligible, you must answer NO.

-- I can use a credit card or a direct payment from my U.S. bank account (also known as “ACH”), to pay online for my Consular Report of Birth Abroad (CRBA) application.
+- Can you use a credit card or a direct payment from your U.S. bank account (also known as “ACH”), to pay online for your CRBA application?
+To be eligible, you must answer YES.

-- I am a biological parent or legal guardian applying for a child born abroad.
+- Are you the biological parent or legal guardian applying for that child born to a U.S. citizen?
+To be eligible, you must answer YES.